-Here are some things to look for if you are concerned that your parent or loved one is unsafe:
+Here are signs to look for if you are concerned that your elderly loved one living alone is experiencing something other than the gradual effects of aging:

 Failing to meet the doctor for an appointment without cancelling in advance may be a sign of declining health.